aws/aws-application-networking-k8s/docs/deploy.md

       --set=clusterVpcId= \
       --set=clusterName= \
       --set=awsAccountId= \
-      # You need to pass defaultServiceNetwork if you want the default service network feature, you could check environment.md for more its details
+      --set=defaultServiceNetwork= \ # check environment.md for more its details
-      --set=defaultServiceNetwork= \
       # latticeEndpoint is required for the case where the VPC Lattice endpoint is being overridden
       --set=latticeEndpoint= \